ProfSynapse/Chatsidian/3_Implementation/Phase1.6-Provider-Adapters.md

 // In plugin's main class

 /**
- * Initialize provider adapters
- */
-private async initializeProviders(): Promise<void> {
+ * Initialize provider adapters with Obsidian's lifecycle management */ private async initializeProviders(): Promise<void> {
-  // Create validation service
-  this.validationService = new ValidationService(this.settings, this.eventBus);
+  // Create validation service with plugin instance for lifecycle management this.validationService = new ValidationService(
+    this.settings,
+    this.eventBus,
+    this.saveSettings.bind(this),
+    this
+  );

   // Get provider from settings
   const provider = this.settings.getProvider();